aroberge/friendly-traceback-docs/docs/html/_sources/tracebacks_en_3.9.rst.txt

        51:         a = [1, 2, 3]
     -->52:         a.appendh(4)
                    ^^^^^^^^^
-       53:     except Exception as e:
+       53:     except AttributeError as e:

             a: [1, 2, 3]